 - Physiology – one 4 credit course

-- Statistics, Research Methods, and Pharmacology – strongly encouraged, if you have taken any to all of these recommended courses you are given a higher priority during the application process.
+- Research Methods – strongly encouraged, if you have taken that recommended course you are given a higher priority during the application process.

 CRNA School Performance